-Ace Hotel: The new Ace officially opened in mid-March 2016 in an historic Art Deco building from 1928.
+Ace Hotel: The Ace officially opened in mid-March 2016 in an historic Art Deco building from 1928.
 It is located on the edge of the CBD in the Warehouse Arts District at 600 Carondelet.
-It promises to be a great addition to the hotel scene in town.
-The hotel will have a new Southern-Italian restaurant called Josephine Estelle, a branch of Stumptown Coffee from Portland, Oregon, a music venue and craft cocktail bar in the lobby called Three Keys, a rooftop cocktail lounge called Alto and an oyster bar and restaurant.
-A wonderful boutique, Freda, from Marfa, TX is opening a location in the hotel as well.
+It is a great addition to the hotel scene in town.
+The hotel has a Southern-Italian restaurant called Josephine Estelle, a branch of Stumptown Coffee from Portland, Oregon, a music venue and craft cocktail bar in the lobby called 3 Keys, a rooftop cocktail lounge called Alto and an oyster bar and restaurant called Seaworthy.
+A wonderful boutique, Freda, from Marfa, TX has a location in the hotel as well.

 The stylish Aloft Hotel is also a good option at 225 Baronne St. It is a short walk to the French Quarter and to other great spots in the CBD/Warehouse District.